 What are the benefits of Social Media Marketing for Real Estate?

-SMM, in general, has proven to be game-changing for businesses across industries.
+SMM, in general, has proven to be a game-changing marketing strategy for businesses across industries.
 Real estate social media marketing is no different.
 Some of the many benefits of real estate advertising and promotion through social media platforms are:

 - Better search engine rankings